Central Virginia

 • 00:40:57

-product that we want because I don't want to sit in another meeting with a consultant zooming in from Richmond and fading in and out and we can't understand what they're saying and we've all been there in multiple meetings with multiple consultees.
+I don't want to sit in another meeting with a consultant zooming in from Richmond and fading in and out and we can't understand what they're saying and we've all been there in multiple meetings with multiple consultees.

 • 00:41:11